 CZM Announces New Grants for “Green” Coastline Protection Projects

 On February 27, CZM announced a new grant program to support local efforts to reduce or eliminate risks associated with coastal storms, erosion, and sea level rise through natural and nonstructural approaches, called green infrastructure.
 The Green Infrastructure for Coastal Resilience Pilot Grant Program will offer $1.3 million in grant funding to coastal cities, towns, and nonprofit groups to reduce or eliminate risks associated with coastal storms, erosion, and sea level rise.
-As part of Governor Deval Patrick’s $50 million investment in comprehensive climate change preparedness initiatives, the program will provide funding and technical resources for natural approaches to address coastal erosion and flooding problems.
+As part of the Commonwealth of Massachusetts’s $50 million investment in comprehensive climate change preparedness initiatives, the program will provide funding and technical resources for natural approaches to address coastal erosion and flooding problems.
 Grants can be used for planning, feasibility assessment, design, permitting, construction, and monitoring of green infrastructure projects that use natural approaches instead of hard structures such as seawalls and revetments.
 Applicants may request up to $500,000 in funding and all 78 coastal communities in the Commonwealth as well as non-profit organizations with vulnerable coastal property that is open and accessible to the public, are eligible.
 For details on how to apply, see the “Grants/Funding/Proposal Opportunities” section below.
-For more on the announcement, see the EEA press release .

 Massachusetts Ocean Management Plan Amendment Public Workshops